tezoatlipoca/GeFeSLE-server/README.md

 (as of 2024-04-08)
 **Working towards v0.1.0 MVP**
 - GeFeSLE engine is an ASP.NET 8.0 C# executable (yes, we totally started with the ASP.NET 8.0 Core "Minimal API" tutorial)
-- GeFeSLE FireFox plugin `<link>` CURRENTLY BROKEN (API refactoring)- only allows login, list selection and addition of items (body in Markdown); does have "receipt mode" where it takes a snip of the open browser tab, uploads it to server and adds the image link to the item Markdown.
+- [GeFeSLE FireFox plugin](https://github.com/tezoatlipoca/GeFeSLE-plugin-ffox) - only allows login, list selection and addition of items (body in Markdown); does have "receipt mode" where it takes a snip of the open browser tab, uploads it to server and adds the image link to the item Markdown.
  (all other functionality below is for the self-hosted web UI):
 - lists can be created, modified and removed; list description is Markdown
 - list items can be created, modified and removed; item body is Markdown